saultcollege/shell-basics/README.md

 > - Remove the `~/deleteme` directory and all its contents!
 >
 > If you have done this exercise correctly, you should no longer have any of the files you created in these exercises.
 Squeaky clean!

+## The End!

+Congratulations, you now have the basic skills necessary to use a CLI shell!
+You have completed an important step toward becoming an efficient computer user.